An internal link is a hyperlink that connects content in different pages on your website or domain.

 (Removing both internal and external hyperlinks is easy … just click a button!)

 Your link will be removed …

-(Non-clickable content … all links removed!)
+(Non-clickable text … all links removed!)

-Internal Linking Plugins
+Internal Linking Plugins for WordPress

 - Links to related posts